forcedotcom/cli/releasenotes/sf/README.md

 * NEW: We continue to improve the usability of existing `sfdx` commands so they work like the `sf` commands.
 We're doing this work plugin by plugin.
 As a result of this work, when a Salesforce CLI release includes an updated plugin, you can execute the plugin's commands in both `sfdx` AND `sf`.
 See [this blog post](https://developer.salesforce.com/blogs/2022/12/big-improvements-coming-to-the-salesforce-cli) for details.

-   This week's release includes updated [plugin-packaging](https://github.com/salesforcecli/plugin-packaging) and [plugin-user](https://github.com/salesforcecli/plugin-user).
+   This week's release includes the updated [plugin-user](https://github.com/salesforcecli/plugin-user).
 Consequently, you can now run these existing `sfdx` commands in `sf`:

     * `sf org assign permset` : Assign a permission set to one or more users of a scratch org.
     * `sf org assign permsetlicense` : Assign a permission set license to one or more users of a scratch org.
     * `sf org create user` : Create a user for a scratch org.
     * `sf org display user` : Display information about a Salesforce user.
     * `sf org generate password` : Generate a random password for scratch org users.
     * `sf org list users` : List all locally-authenticated users of an org.

+    We also updated [plugin-packaging](https://github.com/salesforcecli/plugin-packaging).
+However, because not all of you use the packaging commands regularly, we're doing something new: just-in-time plugin installation.
+Salesforce CLI doesn't include `plugin-packaging` by default, but it _knows_ about it.
+The first time you run one of the `sf package1` or `sf package` commands, the CLI first installs the latest released version of the plugin, and then runs the command.
+At that point, you can run these existing `sfdx` commands in `sf`:

     * `sf package1 version create` : Create a first-generation package version in the release org.
     * `sf package1 version create get` : Retrieve the status of a package version creation request.
     * `sf package1 version display` : Display details about a first-generation package version.